pantheon-systems/documentation/source/content/guides/multisite/06-search-replace.md

     search_replace: true
     ```

-Note, if `pantheon.yml` is different between environments, the `search_replace` value in the source environment’s `pantheon.yml` will determine if the job will be run or not.
+**Note:** After June 30, 2023, the `search_replace` value will be `true` by default.
+If you wish to _disable_ it, you would set `search_replace: false` in your `pantheon.yml`.
+Additionally, if `pantheon.yml` is different between environments, the `search_replace` value in the source environment’s `pantheon.yml` will determine if the job will be run or not.
 The source environment is where you clone the database and files from when you create a Multidev.

 ### Subdomain WPMS

 For subdomain Multisites, environments to be replaced are defined and paired in the `sites.yml` file.
 Search and replace will run for each domain listed in the source environment that has a matching key in the target environment.
 If search and replace is enabled for an environment, but `sites.yml` does not exist, nothing will be updated.
 If `sites.yml` is different between environments, the `domain_maps` in the target environment’s `sites.yml` will be used to determine what to replace.

 1. Create a `sites.yml` file inside the `private/` folder.
 Define and pair the environments to be replaced like the sample code below.

     ```yaml:title=private/sites.yml
     ---